The platform that explores therapeutic & healing environment design

 The incubation program is part of Leiden University

 Architects and designers have a responsibility when designing healthcare buildings and places of health.
-Not only to provide a safe and logistical building, but to facilitate a holistic recovery process and aid in reducing the stress levels of patients and caregivers alike.
+Not only to provide a safe and logistical building, but to facilitate a holistic recovery process and provide a safe haven for healing and wellbeing for patients and caregivers alike.

 Architecture of Cure is a design studio that researches healing environments and designs experiences based around health and wellness.
 It was founded by Dutch designer Anna Pelgrim.